Azure/azure-sdk-for-node/lib/services/storageManagement/README.md

 // Update a Storage account.
 storageManagementClient.storageAccounts.update("storage01", {
-  geoReplicationEnabled : false,
+  geoReplicationEnabled: false,
-  description : "This is a demo Storage account."
+  description: "This is a demo Storage account."
 }, function (err, result) {
   if (err) {
     console.error(err);